1. What is a label?

 Other label content does not need to be assessed or approved by the APVMA and is not covered by the template (however all labels must comply with the relevant Labelling Code).

-Changes to the information covered by the template can only be made by application for variation to the relevant particulars or conditions of the label approval.
+Changes to the information covered by the template can only be made by an application for variation to the relevant particulars or conditions of the label approval.
 Changes to information not covered by the template may be made without formal APVMA approval but must remain compliant with the relevant Labelling Code.

 The APVMA will consider the details submitted via the e-label template (that is, the proposed label wording) to ensure that the label meets the requirements set out in the Agvet Code and the Agvet Code Regulations.
 The information required in the template includes the adequate instructions required by section 5D of the Agvet Code, the relevant particulars and other information prescribed by the Agvet Code Regulations (regulations 8AE and 17), and any instructions or information required by the Agricultural or Veterinary Labelling Codes (regulation 18E).
 Note that the Labelling Codes include legislative requirements and guidance.
 Things required by the legislation are prefaced by the term 'must'.